Accelerated Bachelor of Science in Nursing

 As a general rule, associate degree programs require 65-91 credits and 585-810 clinical practice hours and can be completed in four to six semesters.
 Graduates of associate degree programs are classified as technical nurses.
 They have basic nursing knowledge and are prepared to work in structured settings with less complex patients.
 They direct themselves and others, and they work as part of team.

-Applicants will be notified of acceptance by email after completing all phases of the application process, including applicant interview.
-Acceptance is conditional on meeting all additional requirements including payment of a nonrefundable program deposit, completion of in progress coursework, maintaining GPA requirements, drug screening, background checks, evidence of health insurance, current immunization status, CPR certification and purchase of program materials, including scrubs, community polos and an approved laptop computer.
+Applicants will be notified of acceptance by university email.
+Acceptance is conditional on meeting additional requirements including drug screening, background check, evidence of health insurance, current immunization status, CPR certification and purchase of an approved laptop computer.